 If your previous institution is not accredited by a recognized regional association of colleges and universities, or if you have other questions about the

 transferability of credits you have earned, email firstname.lastname@example.org.
 Please be specific about your concerns; we will do our best to address them.

-A maximum of 64 credits can be transferred to The New School for Jazz and Contemporary Music.
+A maximum of 64 credits can be transferred to the School of Jazz at The New School.
 Of these, a total of 48 credits can be classified as music studio, 16 credits as music history, and 18 credits as liberal arts.
 To graduate, students must complete all New School degree requirements, including a total of 128 credits (at least 80 credits earned in residence at The New School and up to 48 credits transferred).